ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteDeploymentGuide.md

 The test suite has three SHOULD/MAY configuration files that are specific to all supported versions of the SUT.
-Each SHOULD/MAY requirement have an associated parameter with a value of either “true” or “false” corresponding to the server version that is supported. “true” represents that the requirement must be validated, whereas “false” means that the requirement must not be validated.
+Each SHOULD/MAY requirement have an associated parameter with a value of either “true” or “false” corresponding to the server version that is supported.
+A value of “true” represents that the requirement must be validated, whereas “false” means that the requirement must not be validated.

-If the SUT is a non-Microsoft implementation of Exchange Server, configure the properties in the configuration file for the Exchange Server which is the closest match to the SUT implementation.
+If the SUT is a non-Microsoft implementation of Exchange Server, configure the properties in the configuration file for the Exchange Server which to be the closest match to the SUT implementation.

 SHOULD/MAY configuration files